Telectroscope: Further developments

 Nevertheless, the word "telectroscope" was widely accepted.
-It was used to describe the work of nineteenth century inventors and scientists such as Constantin Senlecq, George R. Carey, Adriano de Paiva, and later Jan Szczepanik, who with Ludwig Kleiberg obtained a British patent (patent nr.
+It was used to describe the work of nineteenth century inventors and scientists such as Constantin Senlecq, George R. Carey, Adriano de Paiva, and Jan Szczepanik, who with Ludwig Kleiberg obtained a British patent (patent nr.
 5031) for his device in 1897.
 Szczepanik's telectroscope, although never actually exhibited and, as some claim, likely never existed, was covered in the New York Times on April 3, 1898, where it was described as "a scheme for the transmission of colored rays". and it was further developed and presented on the exhibition in Paris in 1900.
 Szczepanik's experiments fascinated Mark Twain, who wrote a fictional account of his work in his short story From The Times of 1904.
 Both the imagined "telectroscope" of 1877 and Mark Twain's fictional device (called a telectrophonoscope) had an important effect on the public.
 They also provided feedback to the researchers.

 Neither the fictional nor the real nineteenth-century prototype telectroscopes were real television systems.
 "Telectroscope" was eventually replaced by the term "television", most probably coined by Constantin Perskyi in 1900.